concafrastech/event-platform-front/README.md

-# EventPlatformConcafras
+# event-platform-concafras [Frontend]

+This is an example of a simple event-platform-concafras media, using MEAN Stack (MongoDB, Express.js, Angular and Node.js).

+## Application Stack

+* Frontend: Angular 6.
+* Backend: Node.js, Express.js and MongoDB.
+[Go to repository](https://github.com/maurobonfietti/event-platform-concafras-back).

+## Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.5.

 ## Development server